adjtomo/pyatoa/pyatoa/docs/index.rst

 Pyatoa
 ------

-**[ Python’s Adjoint Tomography Operations Assistant ]**
+**Python’s Adjoint Tomography Operations Assistant**

 ``Pyatoa`` is a Python-based toolbox meant to facilitate waveform comparisons in adjoint tomography.
-With humble origins as a disjointed collection of scripts, it has grown into a cohesive set of tools for misfit quantification.
+With humble origins as a disjointed collection of scripts, it has grown into a cohesive library for misfit quantification.

 This docs page provides an overview of Pyatoa through introductory material, in-depth tutorials, and API for core classes and supporting utilities.